Market-supporting repos and switches

 Repo swaps of government securities are valid for one week in multiples of SEK 500 million and up to SEK 2 billion per government security and primary dealer.

 At the end of 2019, the Debt Office decided to expand the facility for market-supporting repo swaps in nominal government bonds by raising the maximum volume and lowering the price.
-From the 8th of June 2022 the price is set to 20 basis points below the Rikbank’s repo rate.
+From the 8th of June 2022 the price is set to 20 basis points below the Rikbank’s policy rate.
 The price of 20 basis points and the volume cap of SEK 4 billion will remain until the 31st of May 2023.
 The swaps are executed cash neutral, for one week and in multiples of SEK 500 million.

 Switching inflation-linked bonds